zrepl/zrepl/docs/configuration/overview.rst

 As such, the code works on abstract senders and receiver **endpoints**, where typically one will be implemented by a local program object and the other is an RPC client instance.
 Regardless of push- or pull-style setup, the logic executes on the active side, i.e. in the ``push`` or ``pull`` job.

-The following steps take place during replication and can be monitored using the ``zrepl status`` subcommand:
+The following high-level steps take place during replication and can be monitored using the ``zrepl status`` subcommand:

 * Plan the replication: